Crock Pot Creamy Cheesecake is delicious, sweet, and perfectly fluffy! Make this recipe for a no fuss dessert with only 6 ingredients.

 This crock pot cheesecake recipe fits perfectly in an 8” cake pan.
 Just line it with enough foil to hang over the sides so it’s easy to lift out once set.

-To make this recipe in a 6” pan instead, reduce all of the ingredients by a third.
+To make this sweet cheese cake recipe in a 6” pan instead, reduce all of the ingredients by a third.

 Absolutely!
 Once it’s fully chilled, wrap individual slices or the entire thing in a layer of plastic wrap and foil.

-First, make sure it’s set before removing it from the slow cooker.
+First, make sure your cheesecake is set before removing it from the slow cooker.
 Depending on your appliance, it may take more time to bake than the recipe calls for.

 The most important step after that is to let it chill as long as possible.